 Maria Sirotkina is a serial entrepreneur with the majority of her projects laying in travel and education/edtech sectors.
 She is a founder of ReStation coliving and Nomad Train project, among others.
 Her big ambitious goal is to bring the entrepreneurial community to top lifestyle destinations all over the world.

-Maria Sirotkina: With a lower taxation system compared to many EU destinations, Malta has a bit of everything.
+Maria Sirotkina: With a lower taxation system compared to many EU digital nomad destinations, Malta has a bit of everything.
 Coworking spaces can accommodate much more people that there are currently and the weather is lovely!
 It’s a short flight from many capital cities that makes it a great stopover for nomads.

 Eli David: Thessaloniki is the most beautiful Greek city with a hilly city center that tells stories going back thousands of years.
 The beaches nearby, especially Chalkidiki peninsula, are extraordinary, and the Greek Frappe is at its best.
 The city has a few coworking spaces as well.